Do you spend more than you need to on groceries? I know I did. And what about 2 people?

 Using the numbers stated above, we can calculate what the average grocery bill for two is.

 These are the most recent grocery spending numbers as of this writing.
-As you can see, the costs of the Thrifty plan are nearly double those of the Liberal plan.
+As you can see, the costs of the Liberal plan are nearly double those of the Thrifty plan.

 Another interesting point is that older couples spend less on groceries than younger couples.
 There could be a number of reasons for this.
 We as humans tend to eat less as we get older.
 It’s possible that many people get more frugal as they age, too.